MadMax49/mcs-cypat-scripts/README.md

 - Secures Shared Memory
 - Configured /etc/sysctl.conf
 - Secures important files with chmod
+- Logs locations of all audio files
+- Configures rkhunter to check for updates
+- Antivirus and antirootkit are automatically run at end of script

 Other features:
 - Creates file 'changelog.log' on the desktop and logs all actions performed by the script